-This means that I will not verbally abuse people by using offensive, rude or obscene language or racially and sexually discriminating language.
+This means that I will not verbally abuse people by using offensive or rude language.
+I will speak in a way that will not racially or sexually discriminate others.
 I will be considerate and respectful of others when I speak.